elsehow/halite/README.md

 # halite

-a small wrapper for encrypting and decrypting strings with tweetnacl
+encrypt and decrypt UTF-8 strings with tweetnacl

 ## usage